carlislefox/mirage-source-v3.0.3/tutorials/Adding more tile layers.md

 End Type
 ```

+So you can see here that:

-> 'Mask2 As Integer' will hold the Mask2 Layer
+* 'Mask2 As Integer' will hold the Mask2 Layer
-> 'M2Anim As Integer' will hold the Mask2 Animation Layer
+* 'M2Anim As Integer' will hold the Mask2 Animation Layer
-> 'FAnim As Integer' will hold the Fringe1 Animation Layer
+* 'FAnim As Integer' will hold the Fringe1 Animation Layer
-> 'Fringe2 As Integer' will hold the Fringe2 Layer
+* 'Fringe2 As Integer' will hold the Fringe2 Layer
-> 'F2Anim As Integer' will hold the Fringe2 Animation Layer
+* 'F2Anim As Integer' will hold the Fringe2 Animation Layer

 Now search for (still in ```modTypes```)